MaksymZhuravel/magic-hat-test-task/README.md

 ## How to complete the task
 - create a new public repo on GitHub;
 - develop the application according to the requirements;
-- if you don't see something in the design, you can implement this functionality in UI just with your vision and understanding
+- if you don't see something in the design, you can implement this functionality in UI just with your vision and understanding;
-- send us the link to your repo.
+- send us the link to your repo, attached screenshots and/or video demonstrations will be a plus.